casper-network/docs-new/source/docs/casper/resources/tutorials/advanced/cross-contract.md

 }
 ```

-To verify if the contract was deployed successfuly we will call `get-deploy` providing the hash received from the `put-deploy`.
+To verify that the contract was successfully deployed, call `get-deploy`, providing as parameter the `deploy-hash` received from the `put-deploy` above.

 ```bash
 casper-client get-deploy \